 Mission & History

-The purpose of Durham Academy is to provide each student an education that will enable him or her to live a moral, happy and productive life.
+The purpose of a Durham Academy education is to prepare each student to live a moral, happy and productive life.
 The development of intellect is central to such a life and, thus, intellectual endeavor and growth are the primary work of the school.
 The acquisition of knowledge; the development of skills, critical judgment and intellectual curiosity; and increased understanding are the goals of the school's academic program.

 The DA Graduate: A Mission-Driven Life